 Fulvic acid can be found in organic vegetables, as well as in supplements that are available in multiple forms.
 There are capsules, clay and cream forms, as well as liquid and powder supplements, available online and in health food stores.

 Fulvic acid has firmly found its place in the health world as a supplement.
 A popular fulvic acid supplement is shilajit, which is a blackish-brown powder or fluid.
 This natural Himalayan substance is formed by the gradual decomposition of certain plants and organisms in that area.

 Shilajit is used to treat many disorders, such as chronic bronchitis, genitourinary disorders, jaundice, and even digestive disorders.
 Its benefits additionally aid in healing kidney stones, edema, and hemorrhoids.
-According to one review, it is a safe and potent supplement.
+According to , it is a safe and potent supplement.

 Shilajit is also said to be able to prevent Alzheimer’s disease and other cognitive disorders.
 One study from Chile suggests that the strong nutraceutical properties in fulvic acid could protect against cognitive impairment.

-Certain shilajit-containing products sold over the Internet have been found to contain heavy levels of lead, mercury, and arsenic.
+Certain shilajit-containing products sold over the Internet to contain heavy levels of lead, mercury, and arsenic.
 As a result, cases of lead poisoning have been reported from products sold in the United States and India.
 Further testing needs to be conducted in order to regulate daily dose limits.

 Fulvic acid supplements are used to rid your body of toxins, so taking them might result in diarrhea, cramps, fatigue, headaches, or nausea.
 If you’re considering alternative medicines or supplements, always consult your doctor first.